learnweb/moodle-mod_collaborativefolders/README.md

 # English

-This Activity Module allows course admins to create folders in [ownCloud](https://owncloud.org/), which can be allocated to groups of students who can then voluntarily subscribe work collaboratively in these folders.
+This Activity Module allows teachers to create folders in [ownCloud](https://owncloud.org/), which can be allocated to groups of students who can then voluntarily subscribe work collaboratively in these folders.

-Written by project seminar Sciebo@Leanrweb of the University of Münster.
+Written by project seminar sciebo@Leanrweb of the University of Münster.

 ## Information